resthub/resthub.org/spring-stack.rst

 Web client
 ==========

 RESThub Web client module goal is to give you an easy way to request other REST webservices.
-It is based on AsyncHttpClient and provide a `client API wrapper <http://jenkins.pullrequest.org/job/resthub-spring-stack-resthub2/javadoc/>`_ and a OAuth2 support.
+It is based on AsyncHttpClient and provides a `client API wrapper <http://jenkins.pullrequest.org/job/resthub-spring-stack-resthub2/javadoc/index.html?org/resthub/web/Client.html>`_ and a OAuth2 support.

 In order to limit conflicts it has no dependency on Spring, but only on :
  	* AsyncHttpClient `documentation <https://github.com/sonatype/async-http-client>`_ and `Javadoc <http://sonatype.github.com/async-http-client/apidocs/reference/packages.html>`_